telecombcn-dl/2018-dlai-team8/docs/polgrad.md

 That's perfect, but how do we know how good is our policy?

-As it is an optimization problem we need to find a mesure to minimize/maximize and update our policy accordingly.
+As it is an optimization problem we need to find a measure to minimize/maximize and update our policy accordingly.

 ## Policy Optimization: